tomascherian/tp/docs/DeveloperGuide.md

 #### 1. Archive

-This section describes how the archive feature can be used for users to be archive meetings that they do not want to appear in the meeting list , but still want to save the data.
-This feature also has the unarchive command reverts the archive command.
+This section describes how the archive feature can be used to be archive meetings that users do not want to appear in the meeting list , but still want to save the data.
+There is an unarchive command which is used to revert the archive command.

 ### Implementation